rsbueno/carlosschults.github.io/about.md

 Most of my work as a technical writer has been done in partnership with [Hit Subscribe](https://hitsubscribe.com), for which I work as a freelance author, having written close to 200 article for clients such as NDepend, NCrunch, Submain, Testim.io, TechBeacon, and many more.

-As an instructor, I've taught for [ASPE Training](https://aspetraining.com/) and I've recently created an English course targeted at Brazilian software developers.
+As an instructor, I've taught for [ASPE Training](https://aspetraining.com/), currently called [Cprime Learning](https://www.cprime.com/learning/instructors/carlos-schults/).

 ## Get In Touch